Placida dendritica

-Placida dendritica is a species of minute sea slug, a marine opisthobranch gastropod mollusk or micromollusk in the family Limapontiidae.
+Placida dendritica is a species of small sea slug, a marine opisthobranch gastropod mollusk or micromollusk in the family Limapontiidae.

 Despite a superficial resemblance, this is not a nudibranch, it is a sacoglossan (i.e. it is in the order Sacoglossa).

 Like most sacoglossans, Placida dendritica feeds on coenocytic green algae.
 It is able to retain the chloroplasts for a short period.

 Distribution

 This species has been reported worldwide, but it is most likely a species complex.